wireservice/agate-charts/docs/samples.rst

 Sample charts
 =============

-All of the charts on this page were produced by fever with a single line of code each.
+All of the charts on this page were produced by agate-charts with a single line of code each.

 Single series
 =============